britram/taps-transports/draft-ietf-taps-transports.md

 ## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport

-The Hypertext Transfer Protocol (HTTP) is an application-level protocol widely used on the Internet.
+The Hypertext Transfer Protocol (HTTP) is an application-level protocol widely used on the Internet. it provides object-oriented delivery of discrete data or files.
 Version 1.1 of the protocol is specified in {{RFC7230}}
 {{RFC7231}} {{RFC7232}} {{RFC7233}} {{RFC7234}} {{RFC7235}}, and version 2 in
 {{RFC7540}}.
 HTTP is usually transported over TCP using port 80 and 443, although it can be used with other transports.
 When used over TCP it inherits